Unlike ducks, geese don’t always require decoys to be hunted effectively.

 If you’re heading out to hunt, Canada geese are going to be what you’re looking for more often than not.

-Ultimately, It’s up to You
+Ultimately, It’s Up To You

-Goose hunting isn’t the hardest form of waterfowl hunting, but it isn’t the easiest.
+Canada goose hunting isn’t the hardest form of waterfowl hunting, but it isn’t the easiest.

-Sticking to these tips and tricks will ensure a much smoother hunting experience, but it will also breed proper hunting etiquette among you and your party, even if that’s just your best friend that tags along each time.
+Sticking to these tips and tricks will ensure a much smoother hunting experience, but it will also breed proper hunting etiquette amongst you and your party, even if that’s just your best friend that tags along each time.